ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Approximation methods

-We are going to look at three different methods for approximation
+Look at three different methods for approximation

 1. dynamic programming
 2. Monte Carlo
 3. temporal difference

+We are **creating targets** to learn from

 Policy improvement can be done by either policy iteration or value iteration for all of these different approximation methods

-We are **creating targets** to learn from

 ---
 ### Dynamic programming